postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 ### Launch screen

 The "Create New" screen appears by default when you launch Postman.
-At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

 1. Open Postman.
 2. In the "Create New" screen, click "Monitor".
 3. Follow step 3 in the previous **New** button section.

+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

 ### Postman web